Michael-Covell/portfolio_allocator/README.md

 # portfolio_allocator

-Optimize the distribution of funds according to a corresponding set of target allocations.
+Calculate the optimal allotments of a lump sum to align a portfolio with its target allocation.
+This may be used as an alternative to rebalancing.

 ## Description